tomaskala/server-config/README.md

 ## Deployment

-To deploy a machine (called `twinpeaks` in this example), do the following.
+To define and deploy a machine (called `twinpeaks` in this example), do the following.

 1. Put its configuration under `machines/twinpeaks`.
 2. Create an `outputs.nixosConfigurations.twinpeaks` block in `flake.nix`.